The Alma Housing Commission is a Section 8 and Public Housing Public Housing Agency in Alma, Michigan.

 The Alma Housing Commission serves Alma.

-As of March 31st, 2016 the Alma Housing Commission manages 62 active Housing Choice Vouchers.
+As of the most recent VMS report, Alma Housing Commission manages 60 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: